Sri Lanka government proposes new constitution to devolve power

 Some opposition members, however, have alleged that the new constitution has been drafted to please some Western nations and to dilute the main religion, Buddhism, in Sri Lanka.
 The government has rejected such accusations.

-Ethnic minority Tamils were often favoured for higher government positions under British colonial rule.
-After independence in 1948, many lost their positions as successive governments pursued language and other policies favouring the majority Sinhalese population.
+Ethnic minority Tamils were often favored for higher government positions under British colonial rule.
+After independence in 1948, many lost their positions as successive governments pursued language and other policies favoring the majority Sinhalese population.

 Tensions erupted into a fully fledged armed conflict in 1983 that only ended when government forces seized the last areas controlled by the separatist Liberation Tigers of Tamil Eelam (LTTE).